bprodoehl/docker-scumblr/README.md

 ``admin@admin.admin:password``

-These credentials can be set using environment variables (see Environment Variables below).
+These credentials can be set using the ```SCUMBLR_ADMIN_USER``` and ```SCUMBLR_ADMIN_PASSWORD``` environment variables (see Environment Variables below).

 ### Database

 The default database will be an onboard SQLite db.
 This will work for testing but will be lost if the container terminates.
-To configure a permanent database, setup the database.yml file in config/scumblr/database.yml or use the environment variables (see Environment Variables below).
-For more information on the database.yml file see http://edgeguides.rubyonrails.org/configuring.html#configuring-a-database.
+To configure a permanent database use the environment variables (see Environment Variables below).

 ### SSL